-Funds are available at the International Students Office and at the Financial Aid and Awards Office for short-term emergency loans.
+Funds are available at the International Students Office for short-term emergency loans.
 Loans are issued to full-time undergraduate and graduate students who need temporary emergency financial assistance.
 For further information on eligibility requirements and conditions, contact the coordinator, International Students Office, Room: H 653, 514-848-2424, ext.
 3514.